cyian-1756/Tox-bot/README.md

 !check_go_install | Checks if go is installed

+!check_java_install | Checks if java is installed

 !check_mono_install | Checks if mono and mcs are installed

 !detect_de | Detects the desktop environment on the end system

 !get_running_dir | Gets the directory the bot is running from